Vick Russell: A jumping pedigree

 “I started over half of the professionals that are here this week,” he said.
 “Right now, I am training primarily for the Fishers, who have ten show horses.
 Christina Fisher has been champion and reserve champion here in different classes, and she has been national champion seven years in a row.”

-For someone with sixty years of participating in the Blowing Rock Charity Horse Show, there are bound to be some good memories.
+For someone with 60 years of participating in the Blowing Rock Charity Horse Show, there are bound to be some good memories.

 “I think one of my favorite stories is about L.P.
 Tate, who was L.M.
 Tate’s son.
 L.P. passed away a few years ago but he was one of my closest friends.
 We knew him as ‘June Bug.’
 When we got older, we weren’t allowed to call him that.
 He is the one whose picture you might have seen jumping a horse over a car.